abbreviatedman/spellbound/data/quotes.md

 487
 00:22:52,093 --> 00:22:55,964
-Okay... one, if I'm tripping,
+Okay… one, if I'm tripping,
 keep me on a molly drip.

 488